Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 4. Multi-agent framework: In a multi-agent LLM framework, one agent can generate outputs, and another can critique and provide feedback, resulting in advanced performance.

-LLM agent examples
+LLM agent frameworks

 Let’s take a look at some notable LLM agents and frameworks: